veos-sxarr-NEC/veoffload/doc/GettingStarted.md

 ## Hello World
 First, let's try a "Hello, World!" program on VE.

-### Install VEO Packages
+### Install required packages
-To run programs using VEO, please install veoffload-veorun and veoffload packages.
+To run programs using VEO, please install veoffload-veorun, veoffload and runtime packages of the compiler.

-To develop programs using VEO, veoffload-devel package is also necessary.
+To develop programs using VEO, veoffload-veorun-devel, veoffload-devel and development packages of compiler are also required.

 To install the packages to run VEO programs by yum, execute the following command as root: